ReDuzed/tServerApi-Plugins/README.md

 # tServerApi-Plugins
-A repository containing [any] tShock plugins.
+A repository containing [any] TAPI plugins.

 ## Compiling from source
 While this may sound complicated, don't worry because each computer with the .NET Framework about version 4.0 will have the C# compiler stored in [usually] the same location.